olvaffe/olv-notes/kernel/char.md

   - for tracking
 - the driver also calls `cdev_init` and `cdev_add` to add a `cdev` to `cdev_map`
-  - this decides the fops
+  - this decides the real fops
 - for simpler case, the driver can call `register_chrdev` to do both
 - for even simpler case, the driver can call `misc_register`